sjsyrek/maryamyriameliamurphies.js/README.md

 ES2015 features [tail call optimization](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html#%_sec_1.2.1), which will ensure that all the nifty Haskell-esque recursions this library uses won't blow up your call stack.
 When it's [actually implemented](http://babeljs.io/docs/learn-es2015/#tail-calls).

 "maryamyriameliamurphies" is a word that occurs on pg.
 293 of James Joyce's _Finnegans Wake_.
 The two brothers Kev and Dolph (surrogates for the archetypal brothers Shem and Shaun, who represent between them all rival brothers in history and myth) are having a math lesson.
 Dolph, the elder, is attempting to explain to Kev the [first postulate of Euclid](http://mathworld.wolfram.com/EuclidsPostulates.html), which results in a rather prurient diagram of circles and triangles.
 Happily for me, as a functional programmer, it contains a `λ`.
 If you want to find out about the naughtier significances of this diagram, you'll have to research that for yourself (hint: like functional programming, it involves "lifting").
 In the middle of Dolph's explanation, Kev starts to daydream, hence all the invocations of "murphy," an allusion to Morpheus, the Greek god of dreams (also the common Irish surname, Murphy, as well as a slang word meaning both "potato" and "confidence game").
 Here's my own interpretation of maryamyriameliamurphies:
-* mary - A variant of the interjection "marry" common during the early modern period.
+* **mary** — A variant of the interjection "marry" common during the early modern period.
 It expresses surprise or outrage, more or less equivalent to "wow!"
-* myria - Like the word myriad, which means "many people or things."
+* **myria** — Like the word myriad, which means "many people or things."
 From the Greek word for 10,000 (also used for an uncountably large number of things).
-* melia - Similar to the Latin word for a thousand (mille), but it also looks like the Greek word for "honey" to me, which can also be used to describe something sweet.
+* **melia** — Similar to the Latin word for a thousand (mille), but it also looks like the Greek word for "honey" to me, which can also be used to describe something sweet.
-* murphies - As an allusion to Morpheus, refers to the Greek word for "form" since dreaming is an experience of many forms shifting and changing.
+* **murphies** — As an allusion to Morpheus, refers to the Greek word for "form" since dreaming is an experience of many forms shifting and changing.
 A "morphism" is also another word for a "mapping" or "function" in various branches of mathematics.

-Thus:

-* maryamyriameliamurphies - Wow, a whole bunch of sweet functions!
+* **maryamyriameliamurphies** - Wow, a whole bunch of sweet functions!

 ### See also